2% mortgage rates

 Using such wisdom and insight as it might have, the Fed sets bank rates while mortgage rates float with the market, free of government interference.

-Right now, market forces greatly favor borrowers.Show Me Today's Rates (Jul 15th, 2019)
+Right now, market forces greatly favor borrowers.Verify your new rate (Sep 22nd, 2019)

 Mortgage rates and context